sugoiJS/mongoDB/README.md

 Sugoi mongoDB package provide ORM solution for mongoDB.

-This package relays on the Sugoi core ORM infrastructure.
+This package relays on the Sugoi core ORM infrastructure using the ConnectableModel abstract class.

 ## Installation